 Anyway, the phone feels quite premium, thanks to glass and aluminum.
 The Lake Blue color we have here has a smooth glossy finish at the back.
 There’s also a Carbon Black variant which has a frosted matte finish.

 The camera module at the rear is slightly bumped, but it doesn’t wobble much.
 Note that there’s no Hasselblad branding here; instead, OnePlus has marked the camera spec on the module.
-Also, often mistaken for an extra flashlight, there’s a flicker detection sensor given at the back.
+Also, often mistaken for an extra flashlight, a flicker detection sensor is given at the back.